 Adkins pulls these parts together in a manner that is ultimately satisfying.
 This book should be shared by members of different generations who have an interest in learning about the Vietnam War and its continuing effects on those who were involved.

-R. L. Barth’s Learning War: Selected Vietnam War Poems (Broadstone Book, 72 pp. $18.95, paper) is a powerful collection of poetry based on Barth’s experience with the Marines during the war.
+R. L. Barth’s Learning War: Selected Vietnam War Poems (Broadstone Books, 72 pp. $18.95, paper) is a powerful collection of poetry based on Barth’s experience with the Marines during the war.
 This book brings together poems from a half dozen of Barth’s previous collections.
 He is also the author of No Turning Back: The Battle of Dien Bien Phu (2016), a group of poems related to that seminal battle in the French Indochina War.

 The 74 short poems included here—some epigrams, some couplets—average a mere eight lines each.
 But that’s enough to get the job done.